-Mark your calendar for June 10, 2017 for the annual Windhaven Insurance Orange Bowl Paddle Championship
+Mark your calendar for the annual Windhaven Insurance Orange Bowl Paddle Championship

-In anticipation of the college football 2017 Capital One Orange Bowl held at Hard Rock Stadium in December, the Windhaven Insurance Orange Bowl Paddle Championship is taking place on June 10 on the waters of Biscayne Bay.
+The Windhaven Insurance Orange Bowl Paddle Championship is taking place on the waters of Biscayne Bay.
 The race is part of the Orange Bowl’s year round calendar of special sporting events held throughout Greater Miami and the Beaches, including the MetroPCS Orange Bowl Basketball Classic, Sunshine State Lacrosse Games, Orange Bowl International Youth Regatta, Orange Bowl Swim Classic, Orange Bowl International Tennis Championships and Orange Bowl Track and Field.

 The Orange Bowl Paddle Championship will be held at Key Biscayne’s Marine Stadium Flexpark drawing 350 racers in both the elite and recreational categories.
 Expect local celebrities and paddle pros amidst racers and spectators.
 This prestigious racing event and clinic is expected to draw the world’s top elite competitors.